 Hydrogen peroxide is nature’s bleach.
 It whitens and brightens many things — such as your teeth, your hair, your tile grout, or your husband’s yellow armpit stains on his undershirts!

 The food-grade 3% solution sold at every grocery store, drug store, and dollar store is non-toxic.
-It's also the type I recommend as an alternative to the bleach and water option above.

 This option is my preferred method for washing our produce, as peroxide is effective at killing many harmful microbes, including E. coli!

 I took the following photos after I washed produce in a hydrogen peroxide + water soak.
 As you can see — bug clusters and lots and lots of dirt.
 There’s also a filmy residue on top of the water that the camera doesn’t show.